-o Documentation of intervention hours recorded by the Title Paraprofessional.

-Documented with dates of intervention, length of session as well as brief description of activity provided.
+- o Documentation of intervention hours recorded by the Title Paraprofessional. - o Documented with dates of intervention, length of session as well as brief description of activity provided. - o The documentation process is used to ensure that students who score Belo Basic receive at least 60 hours of intervention and that student who score Basic receive at least 30 hours of intervention.